Does Cell Phone Use Cause Brain Cancer? 10-Year Study Reports!

 Data from the study, published in the International Journal of Epidemiology, indicated that those who had never used a cell phone had a higher risk of brain cancer than cell phone users, but the scientists said that information suggested problems with the methology.

-data also suggested that cumulative call time might raise the risk of brain cancer, but the researchers said that the conclusion was unreliable.
+The data also suggested that cumulative call time might raise the risk of brain cancer, but the researchers said that the conclusion was unreliable.

+We were concerned.
 That's why the IARC put more than $24 million into the study.
 Do these guys seem like idiots or have I missed something?